-In celebration of Umeå’s status as European Capital of Culture 2014, he conducted NorrlandsOperan in an epic production of Elektra with La Fura dels Baus, as well as a large number of world premieres of works by Swedish composers including Kent Olofsson, B Tommy Andersson, Tobias Broström and Mats Larsson Gothe, each of which inspired by a Beethoven Symphony and accompanied by a performance of the full cycle.
-With NorrlandsOperan, he has also conducted also productions of Carmen, La bohème and Otello, and returns in 2015/16 season to conduct a new production of Rigoletto.
+Rumon Gamba has conducted a number of operatic titles including Carmen, La bohème, Otello, and Candide.
+In celebration of Umeå’s status as European Capital of Culture 2014, he conducted NorrlandsOperan in an epic outdoor production of Elektra with La Fura dels Baus which was critically acclaimed.
 With both NorrlandsOperan and Aalborg Symfoniorkester, Gamba continued his popular late night concerts aimed at young adults which he first introduced whilst at Iceland Symphony Orchestra.

 As an exclusive recording artist for Chandos, Gamba’s projects include a series of D’Indy’s Orchestral Works with the Iceland Symphony Orchestra – the first of which was nominated for a Grammy Award.
-His most recent recordings include a disc of film music by Miklos Rozsa with the BBC Philharmonic Orchestra and several other award winning and Grammy-nominated CDs as part of his acclaimed Film Music series,
+His most recent recordings include works by the Swedish composer, Dag Wirén with the Iceland Symphony Orchestra and a disc of British Tone Poems Vol. 1 with the BBC National Orchestra of Wales.

 Having studied with Colin Metters at the Royal Academy of Music, Gamba became the first conducting student to receive the DipRAM.
-Subsequently he became Assistant and then Associate Conductor to the BBC Philharmonic, a post he held until 2002.
+Having won the Lloyds Bank BBC Young Musicians Conductors Workshop in February 1998 he became Assistant and then Associate Conductor to the BBC Philharmonic, a post he held until 2002.
 The Royal Academy of Music recognised his contribution to music when they made him an Associate that same year.
+In 2017, he became a Fellow of the Royal Academy of Music.